-Every time you open a file for editing, a dedicated tab is added to the editor window, next to the active editor tab.
+Every time you open a file in the editor, a dedicated tab is added to the editor frame, with a label displaying the filename.

 Manage editor tabs